mvahaste/meridian/README.md

   - Dynamically hides the tab bar when only one tab is open.
   - Grayscale file properties unless hovered.
   - Other small tweaks to reduce clutter.
-- Optional CSS snippets you can apply on a note-by-note basis with the `cssclasses` file property.
+- Optional CSS rules you can apply on a note-by-note basis with the `cssclasses` file property.
   - `images-invert` - Inverts images.
   - `images-grayscale` - Grayscales images.
   - `images-sepia` - Sepias images.